isomerpages/moe-xinminsec/_resources-for-student-n-parent/Pastoral Matters/School Rules and Regulations.md

 variant: tiptap
 ---
 <h3>Introduction</h3>
-<p>In enforcing the school rules and regulations, the school aims to teach
+<p>In enforcing the school rules and regulations, we aim to teach students
-students the school values of Respect, Responsibility, and Resilience.
+the values of Respect, Responsibility, and Resilience.
 We hope to teach students how to uphold standards of behaviour that are acceptable in school and society.
 Overall, the rules and regulations are designed to create a safe and secure environment for all students to learn and for staff to carry out their duties.</p>
 <h3>Respect</h3>
 <ul data-tight="true" class="tight">
 <li>